Construction Supply Chain Management: Challenges, Trends, and Technology

 To change this, they implemented a mobile data collection solution that included mobile tablets and barcode scanners.
 This enabled material handlers to capture information on the fly, without forcing material handlers to return to a computer workstation to enter information.

-After implementation, the manufacturer’s warehouse teams gained the ability to transact materials in real-time with reliable visibility.
-Supply chain operations were improved and operations were made more resilient.
+After implementation, the manufacturer’s warehouse teams gained the ability to transact materials in real time with reliable visibility, improving inventory accuracy and strengthening supply chain operations.

 The construction supply chain has seen significant ups and downs in recent years.
 Companies that make or distribute building materials need to invest in strategic supply chain initiatives to control costs and build resilience.
 Technology offers an efficient way to do both.
 Those that fail to adapt to the times risk falling behind the competition.